michael2012z/BitBible/markdown/KJV/files/Gen.md

 4. Twelve years they served Chedorlaomer, and in the thirteenth year they rebelled.

-5. And in the fourteenth year came Chedorlaomer, and the kings that were with him, and smote the Rephaims in Ashteroth Karnaim, and the Zuzims in Ham, and the Emims in Shaveh Kiriathaim,Shaveh…: or, The plain of Kiriathaim
+5. And in the fourteenth year came Chedorlaomer, and the kings that were with him, and smote the Rephaims in Ashteroth Karnaim, and the Zuzims in Ham, and the Emims in Shaveh Kiriathaim,

-6. And the Horites in their mount Seir, unto El–paran, which is by the wilderness.El–paran: or, The plain of Paran
+6. And the Horites in their mount Seir, unto El–paran, which is by the wilderness.

 7. And they returned, and came to En–mishpat, which is Kadesh, and smote all the country of the Amalekites, and also the Amorites, that dwelt in Hazezon–tamar.